WolfgangKonen/SACOBRA_Py/docs_local/source/overview.rst

 - Thomas Baeck, Univ.
 Leiden
 - Wolfgang Konen, TH Köln

+SACOBRA uses many ideas from and extends COBRA, which was developed by R. G. Regis [Regis14]_.

 The **SACOBRA_Py** realization relies on these other Python packages and software tools:

 - ``lhsmdu`` for latin hypercube sampling (LHS) in the initial design phase